LLNL/llnl.github.io/pages/about/faq.md

 * No classified information
 * No export controlled information (ECI)
-* No Health Insurance Portability and Accountability Act- (HIPAA-) related information
+* No Health Insurance Portability and Accountability Act (HIPAA) related information
 * No personally identifiable information (PII)
 * No nondisclosure agreement or vendor-proprietary information
 * No controlled unclassifed information (CUI)